 Education and outreach on stormwater management using multi-media methods including web and print materials.
-The Town shall consider the following topics when developing educational messages and focus on topics most relevant to the Town of Bellingham: equipment inspection and maintenance, proper storage of industrial materials, proper management and disposal of wastes, proper management of dumpsters, minimization of use of salt or other de-icing/anti-icing materials, proper storage of salt or other de-icing/antiicing materials, benefits of on-site infiltration of stormwater runoff from areas with low exposure to industrial materials, proper maintenance of parking lot surfaces, and requirements for coverage under EPA's Multi-Sector General Permit.
+The Town shall consider the following topics when developing educational messages and focus on topics most relevant to the Town of Bellingham: equipment inspection and maintenance, proper storage of industrial materials, proper management and disposal of wastes, proper management of dumpsters, minimization of use of salt or other de-icing/anti-icing materials, proper storage of salt or other de-icing/anti-icing materials, proper storage of salt or other de-icing/anti-icing materials, proper storage of on-site infiltration of stormwater runoff from areas with low exposure to industrial materials, proper maintenance of parking lot surfaces, and requirements for coverage under EPA's Multi-Sector General Permit.